Teach English in the Kathmandu Valley

-A trip to Nepal is not complete without trekking in the Himalayas, going white-water rafting and visiting the famous Chitwan National Park.
+A trip to Nepal is not complete without trekking in the Himalayas or going white-water rafting on the Trisuli River.
 We believe that it is essential to see these amazing places, and as such these are all included in our 12 and 16 week programmes.

 Through our years of experience we have linked up with the best operators of these trips and have included them in the price of your programme.
-So, you can be sure of being well supported, not just on your project but also on the extra trips.
+So, you can be sure of being well supported, not just whilst teaching but also on the extra trips.
 What’s more, with our links we are able to arrange these trips at a far lower price than you would pay if you just turned up in Kathmandu and looked to book things on your own.